 The Government announced in the Autumn Statement 2016 that it intends to increase mandatory rural rate relief to 100 per cent from April 2017.
-For the 2017/18 year this relief will be granted to eligible ratepayers as a discretionary relief and is subject to state aid.
+For the 2017 to 2018 year this relief will be granted to eligible ratepayers as a discretionary relief and is subject to state aid.

 Charity and registered Community Amateur Sports Club (CASC) relief

-Charities and registered Community Amateur Sports Clubs are entitled to 80% relief where the property is occupied by the charity or club and is wholly or mainly used for charitable purposes or as a registered community amateur sports club.
-The Council has discretion to give further relief on the remaining bill.
+Charities and registered Community Amateur Sports Clubs are entitled to 80 per cent relief where the property is occupied by the charity or club and is wholly or mainly used for charitable purposes or as a registered community amateur sports club.
+The council has discretion to give further relief on the remaining bill.

 Interaction with other reliefs